 The last leg of this Thai marathon was a Massaman with more jasmine rice that felt deserving of a few more spring rolls and pork skewers on the side.
 The tone that had been set was just as evident in this meal and it hit all the right Massaman notes; rich and rewarding without much in the way of spice.

-These might be a touch pricier than your average “takeaway in a bag” type supermarket offering but they’re appreciably better, standing up against a conventional takeaway very well indeed.
+Ban’s Kitchen might be a touch pricier than your average “takeaway in a bag” type supermarket offering but they’re appreciably better, standing up against a conventional takeaway very well indeed.
 In fact the last Thai takeaway I had was a bit under-par, making the comparison all the more stark.
 Bear in mind it’s worth reading the instructions before you order though lest you end up unable to deep fry your spring rolls by dint of lacking a deep fat fryer, which was the most specialist bit of kit needed to prepare what I was sent.
 While we’re starting to see a few green shoots of normality creep back into our lives (whether or not they’re about to be brutally trimmed is another matter), it’s hard to see a reason to cut off services such as this one as our society finds its new standards.
 Zaap have, in remarkably short order, come up with a range of frozen ready meals that stand up as a product range in their own right.
 Having a couple of these lurking in the freezer is, and will remain a great shortcut to a tasty Thai meal whenever the urge takes you.

 Disclaimer: No charge was made for these meals, opinions are impartial.